marmelab/react-admin/docs/Tutorial.md

 React-admin defines custom verbs for each of the actions of this list.
 Just like HTTP verbs (`GET`, `POST`, etc.), react-admin verbs qualify a request to a data provider.
 React-admin verbs are called `GET_LIST`, `GET_ONE`, `GET_MANY`, `CREATE`, `UPDATE`, and `DELETE`.
 The Data Provider will have to map each of these verbs to one (or many) HTTP request(s).

-The code for an API client for my.api.url is as follows:
+The code for a Data Provider for the my.api.url API is as follows:

 ```jsx
 // in src/dataProvider